 Prescription Drug Possession and Distribution Attorneys Passaic County, NJ

-Prescription drugs are powerful medications which can help improve and even save lives.
-However, prescription drug abuse is a major issue in the United States, and possession or distribution or prescription drugs has become a focal point of New Jersey state and Passaic County prosecutors.
-Unless you are a licensed medical doctor, pharmacist or veterinarian, possession and/or distribution of a prescription drug without the appropriate prescription or distribution of prescription drugs under any circumstances are considered serious drug related crimes.
+Prescription drugs are powerful medications that can help improve and even save lives.
+However, prescription drug abuse is a major issue in the United States, and possession or distribution of prescription drugs has become a focal point of New Jersey state and Passaic County prosecutors.
+Unless you are a licensed medical doctor, pharmacist or veterinarian, possession and/or distribution of a prescription drug without the appropriate prescription or distribution of prescription drugs under any circumstances are considered serious drug-related crimes.
 Prescription drug possession and distribution carry similar legal consequences to possessing and/or distributing illegal drugs such as marijuana, cocaine, and heroin.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys are adept at protecting clients who have been charged with possession or possession with intent to sell prescription drugs across New Jersey, including the towns of Paterson, Clifton, Wayne, Little Falls, Woodland Park, West Milford, and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys are adept at protecting clients who have been charged with possession or possession with intent to sell prescription drugs across New Jersey, including the towns of Paterson, Clifton, Wayne, Little Falls, Woodland Park, West Milford, and the greater Passaic County area.
 Lean on our extensive experience to work with you to seek reduced charges, reduced penalties, and potentially have your case dismissed.

 Call our office today to speak with a member of our legal team in a free and confidential consultation concerning your prescription drug possession or distribution charges.

 Prescription Drug Crimes N.J.S.A.
 2C:35-10.5 Paterson, NJ Prescription Drug Distribution Lawyers